Education Counts

 A SMS makes it easier for you to send roll returns to the Ministry.
 All approved SMS have the eReturns function that sends the student data file (moe file) directly to us.

-We have improved the School Roll Return process, making it easier and faster for schools to complete.
+We have improved the school roll return process, making it easier and faster for schools to complete.
 The changes are summarised below:

 • Completing audit class lists are optional.